Threatening violence or the loss of love might seem like obvious no-no’s, but there are more subtle phrases just as damaging.

 “You’re a Bad Kid”

 In their darkest moments, parents might feel like their kid is truly a bad person.
-They might feel like their spawn is spiteful and leaning into bad behavior for the “lulz.”
+They might feel like their spawn is spiteful and leaning into bad behavior for the hell of it.
 And when experiencing the anger that comes with those dark moments, the desire to ask a kid why they’re so bad, or even tell them they’re bad, can become irresistible.

 But the parental turmoil caused by a kid’s shitty behavior is based on an assumption that is most certainly false.
 Kids misbehave for an enormous variety of reasons and none of them are because they are hate-filled, spiteful people.
 But telling a kid that’s what they are allows them to internalize the message.
 This can lead to even worse behavior and a slate of psychological issues including depression and anxiety.